TClark000/sei-project-4/README.md

 ## Screenshots

 The image displayed is of a chloropeth map on the landing page.
 Cyber incidents are submitted, collated and the percentage calculated via postgreSQL.
-A tooltip displays the percentage of the cyber attacks in 2020.
+A tooltip displays the percentage of the cyber attacks, per country in 2020.

-Why the population data also - I just like statistics!
+Why is the country population data displayed also?
+I just like statistics!

 ![Example screenshot](./img/cyber_attack_home.png)